Charles Atholl Stewart (Charlie) - 1884 to 1915

 At the outbreak of war, Charlie enlisted as Private No. S/3276, in the 8th Battalion Seaforth Highlanders.
 The prefix ‘S’ indicates that he was attached to one of the new service units.
 It is likely that he would have undergone 6 to 8 months training, perhaps in

 Bedford, before travelling to France.
 The date of landing is given on his Medal Card as 9 July 1915.
-The Victory and British Medals, which normally accompanied the Star, were also awarded.
+He was awarded the Victory, British and Star Medals.

-The Medal Card (see below) bears the rather bald Died in the Remarks column.
+The Card (see below) bears the bald Died in the Remarks column.

 The Commonwealth War Graves Commission records his name as Charles Athole (sic) Stewart, his age at death as 21, and a reference to his memorial at Loos-en-Gohelle.

-The Loos Memorial was constructed on the site of Dud Corner (or the Lens Road Redoubt), only 800 yards from the HQ of the 15th Division.
+The Loos Memorial was constructed on the site of Dud Corner (aka the Lens Road Redoubt), only 800 yards from the HQ of the 15th Division.

 This information raises some interesting questions: